robert-graf/TotalVibeSegmentator/README.md

 ## Download

-Download the nnUNet weights automatically or if this is not working use this [Mirror](https://syncandshare.lrz.de/getlink/fi85nm6N8cqwHz342Rsqt9/nnUNet_results) and put them in `[Path to this project]/nnUNet/nnUNet_results/`.
-For the TotalVibeSegmentator, you need the ROI model (278) and the newest TotalVibeSegmentator model.
+Download the nnUNet weights automatically.
+They are put in `[Path to this project]/nnUNet/nnUNet_results/`.

 You must navigate (with cd in your terminal) to the folder containing `run_TotalVibeSegmentator.py`
 ## Run